streamingfast/substreams/docs/developer-guide/setting-up-handlers.md

 Just before a package is built, Cargo will compile a build script into an executable (if it has not already been built).
 It will then run the script, which may perform any number of tasks.&#x20;

-Placing a file named `build.rs` in the root of a package will cause Cargo to compile that script and execute it just before building the package
+Placing a file named `build.rs` in the root of a package will cause Cargo to compile that script and execute it just before building the package.
 {% endhint %}

-We will create a `build.rs` file in the root of our Substreams directory
+We will create a `build.rs` file in the root of our Substreams project:

 {% code title="build.rs" %}
 ```rust